data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 lispexpression should be a tuple storing an operator and a lisplist. lispast should be a linked list of lispexpressions.

+### Jun 03 Notes:

+Atom is now a generic class that can be instantiated with a specific type!
+There is some testing in place for this now as well, and it seems to be working well :)

+Next, I am going to refactor the input parsing module, and encapsulate things better.
+This should all be placed in an individual namespace, such as InterpreterCore.InputParsing.
+Once this is done, we will add more functionality in the public API so that the function will return a nested list, rather than a flat list of syntax tokens.
+(This will remove parentheses tokens.)

+Other long term changes I am thinking about:
+Interpreter envirionment help, info, exit commands should be built, these can print simple strings, or end the program (This should add an exit() function to the interpreter core module.).

+The operator characters file in the syntax directory will likely become obsolete when operator class objects are added.
+These objects would have some sort of Token = '+' member, which could be referenced directly in lieu of an extra file that would also have to be modified when changing things.

 ### TODO List:
 *  Begin drafting documents for a docs/ directory, explaining the architecture of the parsing class.